SteenOmicsLab/FLEXIQuantLF/README.md

 This file contains the calculated raw scores for all peptides.

 *	_FQ-LF-output_RM_scores.csv:
-This file contains the calculated RM scores for all peptides that were removed by raw score filtering.
+This file contains the calculated Relative Modification (RM) scores for all peptides that were removed by raw score filtering.
+RM scores are equivalent to one minus the modification extent.
 Additionally, the following columns are included:
-Slope:  Slope of the regression line of the best linear regression model R2 model: Coefficient of determination of the best linear regression model (calculated only using inliers as determined by RANSAC) R2 data: Coefficient of determination of the best linear regression model (calculated using all data points)
+Slope:  Slope of the regression line of the best linear regression model
+R2 model: Coefficient of determination of the best linear regression model (calculated only using inliers as determined by RANSAC)
+R2 data: Coefficient of determination of the best linear regression model (calculated using all data points)

 *	_FQ-LF-output_diff_modified.csv:
 This file states for each peptide if it was classified as differentially modified based on the chosen modification cutoff (True) or not (False)

 *	_FQ-LF-output_removed_peptides.csv:
 This file lists the peptides that were remove by raw score filtering i.e. that resulted in a raw score higher than the median raw score of the sample plus three times the median absolute deviation of all raw scores of the sample

 *	_FQ-LF-output_regression_plots.pdf (optionally):
 Contains a linear regression plot for each sample.
 Can be used as quality control the check if the linear regression line was fitted correctly.

 ## Usage GUI